iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

 I would like to express my gratitude to Azubi Africa and her data team, for their support and for offering me the knowledge and skills I gained through this [Data Analysis Program](https://www.azubiafrica.org/data-analytics).
 Not forgeting my scrum master [Rachel Appiah-Kubi](https://www.linkedin.com/in/racheal-appiah-kubi/), and my project manager [Emmanuel Koupoh](https://github.com/eaedk).
 Thank you so much.

 ## Final Words
 One has to choose between being a talker and being a doer.
-I choose to be a doer, and I'll do so much.
+I choose to be a doer.